GopinathManikandan/GopinathManikandan/README.md

 - 👋 Hi, I’m @GopinathManikandan
 - 👀 I’m interested in ...
 Devoloping the codings
 - 🌱 I’m currently learning ...
 Pythin in Data Science, AI [ARTIFICIAL INTELLIGENCE]
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... high paying companies
 - 📫 How to reach me ...
-Email - gopinath09032005@gmail.com
+Email - gopinath.m09032005@gmail.com
 - 😄 Pronouns: ...
 Programmers didn't fall in love
 - ⚡ Fun fact: ...
 No hugs Only Bugs